aschey/elm-ui-rs/README.md

-# tui-elm
+# elm-ui-rs

-Elm architecture for tui-rs
+Elm architecture for Rust